'Modern Warfare 2' best FSS Hurricane attachments and loadout

 - Under: VX Pineapple Vert Grip

-- Muzzle: XTEN Razor Compressor
+- Muzzle: XTEN Razor Compensator

 While unlocking these attachments, you may notice that you are unable to max out your gun’s level.
 This is due to the new shared progression Receiver system.
 You’ll need to level up guns like the M4, M16, FTAC Recon and 556 Icarus to unlock every attachment.
 Head into the progression tab to find what you need.